-Prerequisite: Sophomore, Junior or senior standing and successful completion of Intro to Ag or Basic Ag Mechanics Credit: 1 unit - two semesters This course is designed to explore issues facing agriculture and business in today's society.
+Prerequisite: Junior /Senior standing, successful completion of Intro to Ag and 1 additional Agriculture credit Credit: 1 unit - two semesters This course is designed to explore issues facing agriculture and business in today's society.
 Students will learn agricultural business procedures and computer applications.
 Establishing, managing, and financing the agribusiness along with marketing, advertising, and selling of products will be studied.
 Students will have a chance to create their own business through the knowledge obtained in this course.
 Guest speakers and field trips will help make students aware of career opportunities and develop a new perspective on agricultural opportunities.
 Students will also do lab activities such as creating product displays, creating advertisements, and trying to sell a product.